The h-principle fails for prelegendrians in corank 2 fat distributions: Fat manifolds

 \begin{remark} A fat distribution $\D^{2n}$ is necessarily bracket-generating of step $2$, by \cref{lem:equiv_step2}.
 Moreover, fat distributions are maximally non-integrable in the following sense: The distribution $\D^{2n}$ is fat if and only if for every hyperplane distribution $H\subseteq TM$ with $\D\subseteq H$, the $H$-directional curvature

 is a symplectic form with values in the line bundle $TM/H$.
 In the case $H=\ker(\alpha)$, $\Omega_H=\Omega^*(\alpha)$.
-In particular, fat distributions came equipped, at least locally, with a $\S^{k-1}$-family of conformal symplectic structures. \end{remark}
+In particular, fat distributions come equipped, at least locally, with a $\S^{k-1}$-family of conformal symplectic structures. \end{remark}